 Try calorie cycling, also known as calorie rotation or zig-zagging.
 This involves eating different amounts of calories every day.
 Part of the reason metabolism slows down during dieting, is that your body has got used to the lower amount of calories you’re consuming.

 To stop your body adapting to your low calorie intake, alternate high and low calorie days.
-Read more about the different ways and tricks to reduce calories for maximum weight loss.
+Read more about the different ways to reduce calories for maximum weight loss.